We are a Gospel church

 We are a confessional, or Reformed Baptist church

-- The London Baptist Confession of Faith is our full doctrinal statement.
-It is a theologically informed, Biblically grounded, and helpfully organized historic statement of our convictions.
+The London Baptist Confession of Faith is our full doctrinal statement.
+Click the 1689 tab above to access it online.
+It is a theologically informed, Biblically grounded, and systematically organized historic statement of our convictions written in 1677 and adopted the particular Baptists in 1689.

 "Examine your own hearts.
 Do you see there any habit or custom which you know is wrong in the sight of God?
 If you do, don't delay for a moment in attacking it.
 Resolve at once to lay it aside.
 Nothing darkens the eyes of the mind so much, and deadens the conscience so surely, as an allowed sin.
 It may be a little one, but it is not any less dangerous."